 Try this: Do a sheet mask

 Is there anything more relaxing than chilling on the lounge in a sheet mask with a cup of tea?
 Not only is it great for your skin, it’s a quick and affordable way to practice self-care.
 Unfortunately, many sheet masks are packed with chemicals and tested on animals.
-That’s why we’re currently obsessed with Trefiel masks.
-They’re cruelty free, plant-based and feel amazing on your skin.
-We also love the fact that they look like lacy masquerade masks, so you can look good while you pamper yourself!
+That’s why we’re currently obsessed with Blaq activated charcoal masks and Trefiel masks.
+They’re cruelty-free, plant-based and feel amazing on your skin.

 5. You have… 45 minutes

 Meeting up with friends for lunch is great.
 You get to catch up on the latest goss and steal some of their chips.
 But sometimes in order to really recharge your batteries, you need to go it alone.
 We know going to a cafe solo can seem a little weird the first time you do it (especially if you get squished onto a table with a big group.)
 But we promise everyone is too preoccupied with their food to wonder who the loner in the corner is!
 Pick somewhere that’s not too busy, put away your phone and simply enjoy your own company (and your meal).
 If you’re worried about looking awkward, bring a good book with you!

 6. You have… an hour